AlexKhymenko/ngx-permissions/README.md

 ```

-In given case when user is trying to access `home` state `PermissionsGuard` service is called checking if `isAuthorized` permission is valid:
+In given case when user is trying to access `home` state `NgxPermissionsGuard` service is called checking if `isAuthorized` permission is valid:
   - if permission definition is not found it stops transition